Zander Mausolff, Bachelor's in Physics '15

 At a high level, the focus of my research has been on simulating how neutrons interact with matter in a nuclear reactor in off normal conditions.
 I’m interested in developing simulation tools to aid the creation of the next generation of nuclear reactors — specifically, molten salt reactors.
 Molten salt designs have the potential to be large industrial heat sources for the production of synthetic fuel, providing carbon free energy with enhanced safety.
 Interest in molten salt reactors has increased in recent years, as they are inherently safer by operating at atmospheric pressure, and will automatically shut down if power is lost.

-Nuclear technology has been shown to drastically reduce a nation’s carbon footprint and will be an essential asset going forward for countries interested in mitigating climate change.
+Nuclear technology has been shown to drastically reduce a nation’s carbon footprint.
+It will be an essential asset going forward for countries interested in mitigating climate change.
 With improved simulation capabilities, we hope these new reactors can be designed more efficiently and economically.

 How did the physics major help prepare you for grad school?